AvePoint/cloud-api/docs/docs/services-and-features/enpower/flows/desktopflows.md

-      "creatorJobTitle": "", // The job title of the flow creator "creatorOffice": "", // The office of the flow creator "coOwners": 0, // The number of flow co-owners "users": 0, // The number of users who have access to the flow "type": "", // The flow type
+      "creatorJobTitle": "", // The job title of the flow creator "creatorOffice": "", // The office of the flow creator "coOwners": 0, // The number of flow co-owners "coOwnerDetails": [],// The list of co-owners of this flow "users": 0, // The number of users who have access to the flow "type": "", // The flow type
       "status": "", // The flow status